Glossary Of Terms

 Either done naturally, resulting in a change in properties of an alloy occurring slowly at room temperature, or can be done using elevated temperatures (artificial aging) which results in increased strength and hardness using a heating oven.

-A metal composed of one or more element, in aluminium, it is aluminium plus one or more other elements.
+A metal composed of one or more element, in aluminium, it is aluminium but includes one or more other elements.

 Soft lightweight metal with a dull silvery appearance.
 It is known for its lightweight, excellent strength, high thermal conductivity, high reflectivity and corrosion resistance.